 Addiction And Infidelity: Are They Linked?

 Many types of drugs are known to alter a person’s inhibition, judgment, and their behavior.
 Particularly if their drug use becomes a problematic and compulsive habit.
+This can cause people, including the most loving of partners, to act in ways they normally wouldn’t, such as engaging in acts of infidelity.

 Read more about the link between substance abuse and infidelity

-Codependency And Substance Abuse In Families
+Codependency And Substance Use In Families

 Parents and children alike can develop codependent relationships with their addicted loved ones.
 Codependency can also become a coping strategy that parents find is necessary or helpful.
+Ultimately, however, this can have harmful effects to both the well-being of the parent and child.

 Child Neglect And Substance Abuse In Families